Do You Have a Hidden Sense in Your Gut?

 Neuropods and the “Neurobiotic Sense”

-A groundbreaking study from Duke University discovered that special gut cells, known as neuropods, can detect bacterial signals such as flagellin and transmit them to the brain in real time.¹ This means the gut does far more than digest food.
-It acts almost like an internal antenna, monitoring microbial activity and sending instant messages to the nervous system.
+A study from Duke University discovered that special gut cells, known as neuropods, can detect bacterial signals such as flagellin and transmit them to the brain in real time.¹ This suggests the gut does far more than digest food.
+It acts almost like an internal antenna, monitoring microbial activity and sending signals to the nervous system.

 Researchers have begun calling this the “neurobiotic sense.”
-Unlike traditional satiety signals that take minutes or hours to register, these microbial messages may influence appetite and satiety within seconds.² This helps explain why gut health is so closely linked to brain function, mood, and long-term resilience against conditions such as obesity and neurodegenerative disease.³
+Unlike traditional satiety signals that take minutes or hours to register, these microbial messages may influence appetite and satiety rapidly.² This helps explain why gut health is closely linked to brain function, mood, and overall physiological resilience.³

 Practical Takeaways

 • Gut signals and appetite: The brain does not only respond to calories.
-It responds to microbial cues that regulate satiety and cravings.
+It also responds to microbial cues that help regulate satiety and cravings

-• The importance of microbial diversity: A diverse, balanced microbiome increases the likelihood of healthy signaling between gut and brain.⁴
+• The importance of microbial diversity: A diverse, balanced microbiome supports communication between gut and brain.

-• Everyday support: Fiber-rich foods, fermented products, exercise, and restorative sleep help maintain gut integrity and optimize these signals.⁵
+• Everyday support: Fiber-rich foods, fermented products, exercise, and restorative sleep help maintain gut integrity and support these signals.

 The Micillic & Cerenovex Connection